 To start I think we need to go through the tools that you will need to make most pieces of jewelry.
-If you click on the image below you can purchase this set from Amazon for £8.99 it has all the tools you will need for basic jewelry making.
+The two kits below (one is the UK link and one the US link) have all the tools you will need for basic jewelry making.

-From left to right you have: Top Cutters – these are for cutting down findings, wire, chain etc. Chain nose pliers – for holding your findings, opening jump rings etc, your pliers are your hands!
+From left to right (in the image with the blue handles) you have: Top Cutters – these are for cutting down findings, wire, chain etc. Chain nose pliers – for holding your findings, opening jump rings etc, your pliers are your hands!
 Round nose pliers – are for shaping, use these to bend loops.
 Curved nose pliers – use the same as chain nose pliers but can help you hold things at a different angle, when I’m making something I generally hold a pair of pliers in each hand.
 Side cutters – for the same use as top cutters, depending which angle you need to cut at would depend on which cutters you used.

 I also used super glue and a pair of scissors that aren’t photographed!
+Now let’s get started making these DIY Tassel Earrings!
 The thread I used came in a 8 meter skein so the first thing I did was to cut it into two 4 meter lengths.
 I then cut approx 30cm from each of these lengths.

 Take one of the long lengths of thread and wrap it round your fingers.
 You can make the tassel longer and thinner or shorter and thicker, it’s up to you.

 Cut through the loop so you have strands like the picture above.

 Thread the strands through you large jump ring.

 Then fold the strands in half so the jump ring is in the middle.